Love-and-Tolerance/love-tolerance-site-dev/src/pages/team/_credits.md

 - **[4EverfreeBrony]** for allowing us to feature their music.
 - **[Etherium Apex]** for allowing us to feature their music.
 - **[Archie]** for allowing us to feature their music.
+- **Nebbie** for helping design bamboo blocks and 3 pumpkins for the Nightmare Night addon.

 ## Music credits